Zach McKinstry Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 4.06 team ERA ranks 13th across all league pitching staffs.
+- The Yankees have the 13th-ranked team ERA among all MLB pitching staffs (4.04).

-- Yankees pitchers combine to allow 163 total home runs at a clip of 1.3 per game (to rank 21st in the league).
+- Yankees pitchers combine to rank 20th in baseball in home runs surrendered (164 total, 1.3 per game).

-- The right-hander last appeared on Wednesday against the Washington Nationals, when he tossed 6 2/3 scoreless innings while giving up one hit.
+- His last time out was on Thursday against the Washington Nationals, when the righty went 2 2/3 innings, surrendering no earned runs while allowing only one hit.

-- The 29-year-old has amassed an ERA of 7.26, with 7.6 strikeouts per nine innings, in 16 games this season.
-Opponents are hitting .309 against him.

 © 2023 Data Skrive.
 All rights reserved.